Dolphins' Tua Tagovailoa doesn't have 'it' factor, ex-NFL GM says

 "Tell me what he does elitely with the football," Lombardi said on his latest episode of "The GM Shuffle" podcast.
 "He doesn't have an elite arm.
 He doesn't have elite quickness.
 He doesn't have elite size… They said it on the broadcast, he has 'it.'
 Like, what the f--k is 'it?'
 I want to know what 'it' is... like, What is 'it?!'
 I wanna know what the f--k 'it' is."

-Through eight starts, Tagovailoa has led the Dolphins to six wins, and he’s thrown 10 touchdowns with only two interceptions, which is easily the best interception percentage in the league.
+Through eight starts, Tagovailoa has led the Dolphins to six wins, and he’s thrown 10 touchdowns with only two interceptions, which is easily one of the best interception percentages in the league.

 However, it’s clear when Cincinnati Bengals rookie Joe Burrow was healthy and on the field, and once Los Angeles Chargers rookie QB Justin Herbert made his appearance, both players have shown that they can play at a higher level than Tagovailoa.